teia-community/teia-docs/teia-docs/docs/resources/Teia-Multisig-wallets.md

+---
+id: teia-multisig-wallets
+title: List of Multisig Wallets used by Teia
+sidebar_label: List of Multisig Wallets used by Teia
+sidebar_position: 2
+---

 use https://multisign.onrender.com/ to see the wallets that currently hold the keys to the multisig wallets/contracts. and for more info about the voting proposals, parameters, etc.